 We are like children who dress up as cowboys and indians.
 We pretend to be the caricature that is our identity according to our understanding of it.
 Our costumes are the religious, political and racial identities that we assume completely.
 We learn the language, prayers and all of the qualities that are inherent within all demographic paradigms.
 What we do not realise is that when we play this part completely we forget that we are the creators of the ‘creation’ that is our thinking mind.
 When we forgot that we were playing a part, we believed we were that part.

 The ego mind is not who we are but who we believe we are.
-In order to make sure the child continued to believe it was what it was not the trespasser created an entire belief system.
+In order to make sure the child continued to believe it was what it was not, the trespasser which is the identity our faith creates, created an entire belief system.
 This belief system was a world of make believe that we now call reality.
 To sustain this perceived reality we had to give everything a name which would ensure nothing transcended the limitation of universal perception.
 Perception is not vision it is the projection of definitions seeking to define what is to be what it is defined to be.
 Fear serves the beliefs that are created to define the things we must avoid.

 Our beliefs are created to ensure that we avoid what could usurp the power of our beliefs.
 This is essential if our beliefs are to continue have absolute control over our freedom of thought.
 Our beliefs control us by associating painful feelings with exposure to certain stimulus.
 We use a name to identify this energetic stimulus response which we call ‘fear’.
 So when we are exposed to anything that could undo the sovereignty and control our beliefs have over our experience we feel the feelings that are commonly defined as fear.